MBB-team/VBA-toolbox/_wiki/behavioural-DCM.md

 ## Combining the responses

-We already have stored the fMRi time series in the ```y_fmri```.
+We assume that you have stored the fMRI time series in ```y_fmri```.
 The full observation matrix ```y``` should also include the behavioural observations (button responses, skin conductance, etc.) ```y_behaviour```.
 This might be more tricky than it looks as the multiple sources of observations are usually recorded at different sampling rates.
 You also need to inform VBA about the type of behavioural data (e.g., gaussian, multinomial ,etc...) you are dealing with.
 We refer the reader to the [this page]({{ site.baseurl }}/wiki/Multisources) for details regarding these issues.

 ## Setting the neuro-behavioural mapping